LivePersonInc/developer-center/pages/documents/ConversationalAI/IntentBuilder/entities.md

 ### What's an entity?

 Entities are keywords that represent a number of synonyms.
 For instance, the entity `sports` could refer to or represent the following group of items: "walking", "jogging", "running", "football" and so on.
-Whenever an entity is referred to, the group which it represents is automatically inserted by the bot.
+Whenever an entity is referred to, the group that it represents is automatically inserted by the bot.
 So if a user sends the sentence, "I'm interested in running," the bot invokes the entity `sports`.

-Therefore, when you're creating training phrases for an intent, instead of typing in multiple phrases like so: "I'm interested in walking", "I'm interested in jogging", "I'm interested in running", you can just create one training phrase which will look like the following:
+Therefore, when you're creating training phrases for an intent, instead of typing in multiple phrases like so: "I'm interested in walking", "I'm interested in jogging", "I'm interested in running", you can just create one training phrase that looks like the following:

 "I'm interested in `sports`".